Othello, Adams County, Washington

 Also known as Adams Cemetery.

-The cemetery has two stories as to its establishment.
-The one most commonly heard is that when Frances Adams died in December 1906, her husband Francis Adams set aside the corner of his property to be a cemetery.
-It was supposedly a harsh winter and they were unable to transport her body to the cemetery in Cunningham, where most people were interred at that time.
-It was at the new Adams Cemetery where she was buried, along with other early families in the area.
+The one-acre cemetery’s rich history is a testament to our local heritage and the lives that have shaped our community.
+It is the final resting place for many early families.
+There are two stories regarding the establishment of the cemetery.
+The more commonly heard version is that when Frances Adams died in December 1906, her husband, Francis Adams, set aside a corner of his property to serve as a cemetery.
+Due to an exceptionally harsh winter, they were unable to transport her body to the cemetery in Cunningham, where most individuals were interred at that time.
+Frances was buried in what became known as the New Adams Cemetery alongside other early families from the area.